 The Skiing Museum in Tržič

 In the early 1980s, Slovene skiers, then still competing under the Yugoslav flag, were rising stars on the international ski scene.
-In the meantime, back home in Slovenia they were perceived as heros.
+In the meantime, back home in Slovenia they were perceived as heroes.
 Literally everything stopped when there was a Skiing World Cup or World Championship broadcasted on TV.

 Slovenia has a long tradition of skiing

-Skiing is one of Slovenia’s favorite sports.
+Skiing is one of Slovenia’s favourite sports.
 It has a long tradition which began with skiing on the Bloke plateau, in the southwest Slovenia.
 During the 17th century the baron of Valvasor wrote reports on skiing activities in Slovenia, in which he describes in detail skiing on Bloke.

 In Valvasor’s time, the people of Bloke were the only ones in Central Europe to use skis to walk or move downhill in snow.
 According to this historical facts, the Bloke Plateau was thus the cradle of old folk skiing.